danielgroves/danielgroves.net/notebook/_posts/2014-05-19-development-environments.md

 When building your environment with Vagrant you start with a base-image known as a 'box'.
 This is generally your choice of operating system and in some cases some dependencies.
 There are plenty to choose from, and [Vagrant Cloud](https://vagrantcloud.com/discover/featured "Featured Vagrant Boxes") provides a good place to start when looking for the perfect box for your project.
 In this case we'll use the `hashicorp/precise64` box to get a standard Ubuntu 12.04 x64 install.

-While we're adding this to the configuration we'll forward a port from out local computer to the Python development server and configure a shard folder which will allow us to work on the code-base on our local computer and have Vagrant synchronise it into the virtual machine.
+While we're adding this to the configuration we'll forward a port from out local computer to the Python development server and configure a shared folder which will allow us to work on the code-base on our local computer and have Vagrant synchronise it into the virtual machine.
 Change your Vagrant file as follows:

 {% highlight ruby %}
 # -*- mode: ruby -*-